Table of Contents

 Invasive Species and Recreation Pressure

-Invasive plants like Japanese knotweed (Reynoutria japonica) outcompete native riparian vegetation, leading to reduced bank stability and lower insect diversity.
-Unmanaged tourism and recreation leads to trail erosion, trampling of sensitive moss mats, littering, and direct pollution of the water.
-Even low-impact recreation can disturb nesting birds and breeding amphibians, making buffer management and visitor education essential.
+Invasive plants such as Japanese knotweed (Reynoutria japonica) aggressively outcompete native riparian vegetation, reducing bank stability and diminishing insect diversity.
+Unregulated tourism and recreation impose additional pressures: trail erosion, trampling of delicate moss mats, littering, and direct pollution degrade habitat quality.
+Even low-impact recreational activities may disturb nesting birds and breeding amphibians within these sensitive zones.
+Effective management strategies, including visitor education and habitat restoration, are critical to mitigate these impacts and preserve the ecological integrity of waterfall riparian zones.